 There are several reasons that lead to the need of a VAT registration.
 If you are storing in and selling from a European country or setting up a business in a country, you need to register for VAT and take care of filings and returns.

-However, there is a third reason that legally obliges you to apply for a VAT Identification Number in a foreign country: reaching the annual threshold limit for distance selling.
+However, there is a third reason that, up until July 2021, legally obliged you to apply for a VAT Identification Number in a foreign country: reaching the annual threshold limit for distance selling.

-If you are selling abroad via distance selling in Europe, the VAT number of the country of residence of your business is used as long as you don’t reach the annual threshold limit of a country of import.
+If you are selling abroad via distance selling in Europe, the VAT number of the country of residence of your business was used as long as you didn’t reach the annual threshold limit of a country of import.

 Related articles